Zequez/logseq-vault/pages/Stop acting as if I know what I'm doing.md

 - Stop trying to keep it together; keep what together?
 The [[Fear]]?
 The [[Anger]]?
 Stop holding it in, it's time to stop, it's safe to release it now.
 Open the valve feel how all the pressure drops.
 The [[Masks]] fit in the release valve.
 And on it goes again.
 Who have I become?
+- What am I so afraid of that I cannot drop the act for just one second?